-- The ear canals remain completely open. - No cables are needed for transmitting sound to the hearing cochlea. - Only one device is needed, rather than the two units needed for an AC CROS system.
+- The ear canals remain completely open. - Only one device is needed, rather than the two units needed for an AC CROS system.

 Other indications

 Besides the types of hearing losses discussed above, patients with other medical indications may also be candidates for the Ponto bone anchored hearing system.